jacobcook1995/QMEECourseWork/Week3/README.txt

-Ricker.R: R script that implements the Ricker Model Vectorise2.R: R script that implements the stochastic Ricker Model, I then vectorise the for loop to speed it up sample.R: R script that samples from a population and then uses a function to find the mean
+Ricker.R: R script that implements the Ricker Model Vectorise2.R: R script that implements the stochastic Ricker Model, I then vectorise the for loop to speed it up sample.R: R script that samples from a population and then uses a function to find the mean try.R: R script to demonstrate use of try and catch functions browse.R: R script to demonstrate the use of browse debugging Vectorize1.py: Python version of Vectorize1.R Vectorize2.py: Python version of Vectorize2.R